Hope for Connection

 ▸ Understand it

-We are then better able to do something about it.
+We are then able to do something about it.

 We’re calling this collective challenge the MPAS Epidemic.
-You can read more about this issue here.
+If you haven’t already, you can read more about it here.

-As soon as we can see it and name it, we can then begin to examine why it’s happening and brainstorm ideas for what to do differently.
+As soon as we see it and name it, we can examine why it’s happening and choose what to do differently.
 We begin by asking questions like, “What’s missing that could make a difference here?”

-Nearly all parents will strive to meet the basic needs of food, clothing, and shelter.
-However, other needs, like affection and appreciation, require vulnerability and an extension of themselves toward another person – partner or child.
-Weary parents are less likely to be able to be vulnerable, so connection-based needs can go unmet.
+Nearly all parents will strive to meet the family’s basic needs of food, clothing, and shelter.
+However, other needs, like affection and appreciation, require vulnerability and an extension of themselves toward their partner or child.
+Weary parents are less able to be vulnerable, so connection-based needs go unmet.

-When needs for connection go unmet, stress can cause disease and other symptoms of compromised health in the physical, emotional, mental and social realms.
-Nuclear family life can be unhealthy and not very sustainable.
+When our needs for connection go unmet, stress can cause disease and other symptoms in the physical, emotional, mental and social realms.
+Nuclear family life can be unhealthy and is not often sustainable.